 - Sole legal or physical custody — In certain situations, either parent can agree to or be granted the right to be the sole legal or physical guardian of their child.
 This means he or she alone has the ability to make decisions on behalf of the child and is responsible for providing residential care.
 In this case, the co-parent may still be granted visitation, even without the right to physical custody.

 Together with your co-parent, you can make customized parenting arrangements that suit your lifestyles and the needs of your children.
 Certain types of parenting plans may also require child support payments.
 Although a judge must sign off on your custody and parenting plan, the court prefers child custody and parenting arrangements agreed upon by the parents because they are more likely to be honored and less likely to be a future source of conflict.

 When custody and parenting plans are made by the court, the judge cannot easily factor in the unique features of your household and lifestyle, such as specialized work schedules, activities, or personal interests.

-Whether you are able to work with your co-parent or require the guidance of the court, our experienced family law team helps you create the best possible outcome for you and your family.
+Whether you are able to work with your co-parent after a divorce, or require the guidance of the court, our experienced family law team helps you create the best possible outcome for you and your family.